OvRcode/ovrride/wp-content/plugins/bj-lazy-load/readme.txt

 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

 == Changelog ==

+= Version 1.0.9 =
+* Do not generate tiny image size if unless low-res preview image is used
+* Default placeholder image transparency fix
+* Lazy load image sizes attribute to avoid w3c validation error
+* Change activation order of src and srcset to avoid loading both original and responsive version of image (by Lucian Florian)

+= Version 1.0.8 =
+* Skip classes regex fix
+* Amp compatibility (by mustafauysal)

 = Version 1.0.7 =
 * Update sponsored by Bonnier Tidskrifter